verily-src/workbench-app-devcontainers/src/custom-workbench-jupyter-template/README.md

-# Prebuilt Jupyter Template (prebuilt-jupyter-template)
+# Custom Workbench JupyterLab App Template (custom-workbench-jupyter-template)

-A Template to run Jupyter lab on a prebuilt Workbench provided container image
+A template used to serve the Workbench custom JupyterLab app.

 ## Options